joolstorrentecalo/gitlab-foss/doc/administration/geo/index.md

 ## How it works

-This is a brief summary of how Geo works in your GitLab environment.
-For a more detailed information, see the [Geo Development page](../../development/geo.md).

 Your Geo instance can be used for cloning and fetching projects, in addition to reading any data.
 This makes working with large repositories over large distances much faster.

 ![Geo overview](replication/img/geo_overview.png)